bthomas2622/copilot-metrics-export-action/contributing.md

 # Contributing to Copilot Usage Metrics Export CSV Action

-First off, thank you for considering contributing to Copilot Usage Metrics Export CSV Action.
+First off, thank you for considering contributing to Copilot Metrics Export CSV Action.

 ## How Can I Contribute?